 How long does the adoption process take?

 Stage one typically lasts around eight weeks and stage two typically takes around 16 weeks, so around six months in total.
 However, the actual time many vary depending on the individual circumstances of the child and the adoptive parent(s).
+Find out more about the adoption process.

 Do I have to own my own home to adopt?